afcarl/ase15/README.md

 As such, the agile scientist tests ideas more and changes their mind more as they evolve a better undestandng of some phenomenon.

 **Be a Better Scientist:**
 This subject will teach you a **lot** about empirical methods and how to sample and test complex phenomena.
+For example, you will understand the  _variability_ of any conclusion made by any scientific method (so after completing this subject, the next time anyone offers you a conclusion, your initial reaction will always be "yes, but how brittle is that conclusion to changes in condictions?").
-So it is a great place to hone your skills as a scientist.
+That is, this subject  it is a great place to hone your skills as a scientist as well as your  critical thinking prowess.

 **Be a Stats Guru**:
 More specifically, we will spend much effort on practical, fast, large scale statistical methods.